mkaplan07/chr-fx/README.md

 * src/entry/content.js interacts with the webpage.
 It listens for mouseup events and adds highlighted text to Chrome storage.
 * When the extension is clicked, src/view/popup.vue pulls the highlighted text from storage and checks whether it matches one of the forex pairs in the pairs array.
-* If there is a match, popup.vue calls src/entry/components/FxData, a component that displays price data & charts.
+* If there is a match, popup.vue calls src/entry/components/FxData, a component that displays the price & charts.
 * If not, popup.vue shows the instructions, located here: `<div v-else id="intro">`

 ![price data and charts](/src/assets/chrfx.gif)

 ## The Alpha Vantage API
 Data provided by Alpha Vantage via their free API, which is limited to 5 calls/minute.

 Exceed the limit and popup.vue calls src/entry/components/ErrCmp, which displays an error message.

 ![rate limited](/src/assets/chr-err.gif)